 Most arson fires are started outside of stores and business places.
 Someone with a score to settle or gang members and bored kids, can set fire to your stacked refuse, such as plastic containers, newspapers, packing material and boxes.
 It’s a good idea to keep the area outside of your business clear of flammable trash.

 Fires can also be set inside your business.
-A disgruntled employee alone in your storage area can start a fire or someone mentally ill can start a fire in the open general business area.
 Fires can be set by igniting an incendiary device, like a Molotov cocktail, which is simply a glass container with a flammable liquid.
-John Orr, a respected California fire inspector turned arsonist, used a simple incendiary device made with a lit cigarette, a rubber band, paper matches and a piece of notebook paper.
+John Orr, a respected California fire inspector turned arsonist, used a simple incendiary device made with a lit cigarette, a rubber band, paper matches, and a piece of notebook paper.

 What can you do to prevent arson fires?
 You can become security and safety conscious and practice vigilance.
 Report threatening or suspicious behavior to the police.
 Train your employees to do the same.
 Control who has access to your storage areas.
 And you can install fire prevention equipment such as smoke detectors and other fire detection systems.
 You should also have fire extinguishers on your property.